omaarelsherif/LEDs-Blinking-Using-ATmega32/README.md

 git clone https://github.com/omaarelsherif/LEDs-Blinking-Using-ATmega32.git
 ```
 4. **Build the project:**
-   * Build the project using Microship Studio or any another IDE
+   * Build the project using Eclipse IDE or any another IDE
    * Use the USBASP Programmer to flash the ATmega32 with the generated hex file.
 5. **Run the Simulation:**
    * If you want to simulate the project, open it in Proteus and run the simulation.